robbie70/JLReducedPricedProductsApi/README.md

 # JLReducedPricedProductsApi

-# Products in Category - Price Reduction Service
+# Products in Category - Reduced Price Products Service

 This service is used to return a list of products in category 600001506 that have a price reduction.
 The service returns an array of products showing those products with the greatest price reduction first.